-The creditrisk related to assets on lease with customers results from the possibility of customer default with respect to agreed-upon payments or in their not returning the leased asset.
 For amounts receivable from third parties, the risk relates to the possibility of default on amounts owing to the Company.
-The Company deals with credible companies, performs ongoing credit evaluations of debtors and creates an allowance on its consolidated financial statements for such uncollectible amounts.
+The Company deals with credible companies, performs ongoing credit evaluations of counterparties and consumers and creates an allowance for uncollectible amounts when determined to be appropriate.